PaddlePaddle/Paddle/doc/design/cluster_train/data_dispatch.md

 ### 训练数据的存储
 We select CephFS to store our data.

-From the perspective of user program running in a Pod, it is only I/O with the local filesystem, as
+From the perspective of user program running in a Pod, it is mounted locally, as

 1. the home directory should have been mapped to the Pod-local directory `/home`,  and
 1. some shared directories, e.g., the pre-downloaded `paddle.v2.dataset` data, should have been mapped to the Pod-local directory `/common`.